If you’re considering spending any amount of money on ads to reach your target audience, you’d better spend it in the right place.

 Google Ads displays your ad to potential leads or customers who are interested in your product or service.
 Advertisers bid on search terms, or keywords, and the winners of that bid are placed at the top of search results pages, on YouTube videos, or on relevant websites, depending on the type of ad campaign selected.

 Many factors impact your ability to create effective and high-performing Google Ads.
-Let’s cover them below.
+Let’s cover them below, plus some Google Ads examples.

 AdRank determines the placement of your ads, and Quality Score is one of the two factors (the other being bid amount) that determines your AdRank.
-Remember, your Quality Score is based on the quality and relevance of your ad, and Google measures that by how many people click on your ad when it’s displayed — i.e. your CTR.
-You CTR depends on the how well your ad matches searcher intent, which you can deduce from three areas:
+Remember, your Quality Score is based on the quality and relevance of your ad, and Google measures that by how many people click on your ad when it’s displayed — i.e., your CTR.
+Your CTR depends on how well your ad matches searcher intent, which you can deduce from three areas:

 - The relevance of your keywords